Football Night in America: 2020 and beyond

 With NBC gaining an extra Wild Card game in 2021, which they also streamed on Peacock, NBC had two Wild Card games for the first time since 2014.
 With that, two editions of Football Night aired before both games, with Liam McHugh taking over Mike Tirico's spot for both nights.
 Tirico was assigned to the Saturday night game, along with Tony Dungy and Kathryn Tappen, which he worked from home due to COVID-19 protocols.
 Jac Collinsworth, son of Cris Collinsworth took over McHugh's spot on site in Landover and Pittsburgh for both nights, with Rodney Harrison joining him in Pittsburgh for the Sunday night game, as Dungy returned to the studio after the Saturday game.
 Tirico returned to the studio the next week.

-For the 2022 playoffs, NBC’s studio coverage totally changed.
+For the 2022 playoffs, NBC's studio coverage totally changed.
 With McHugh leaving NBC to join Turner Sports, who along with ESPN and ABC, picked up the NHL’s media rights from NBC after 16 years, and anchor their NHL coverage, Maria Taylor took Tirico’s spot as studio host, as the latter was calling the Saturday game, along with Drew Brees.
 Because Brees was also calling the game, Chris Simms moved to the main desk with Taylor and Dungy.
 Collinsworth and Harrison continued to contribute from the game site, with Brees joining the two for the Sunday game.
 Tirico, Brees, Taylor, and Simms all returned to their usual positions for Divisional Weekend and Super Bowl LVI.

+For 2023, the only change was Dungy, who replaced Brees as the analyst for the Chargers-Jaguars game, alongside Amazon's Al Michaels and Kaylee Hartung.
+Simms joined Taylor and Garrett on the desk for Super Wild Card Weekend.
+Dungy then joined Collinsworth and Harrison in Cincinnati the next night.
+The FNIA crew later went on the road for Divisional Weekend.

+For 2024, Garrett was the only change for the main desk.
+Because Garrett called the Dolphins-Chiefs game on Peacock, alongside Tirico (who replaced Michaels amidst continuous criticism over lack of enthusiasm during Amazon's Thursday Night Football games and comments made about Chiefs tight end Travis Kelce's girlfriend, Taylor Swift) and Hartung.
+Garrett returned to the studio the next night, joining Ahmed Fareed, who replaced Taylor while the latter was on maternity leave, Simms, and Devin McCourty, who joined FNIA that season.
+Collinsworth, Dungy, and Harrison reported live from Kansas City on Saturday and Detroit on Sunday.
+The rest of the FNIA crew joined Collinsworth, Dungy, and Harrison in Detroit for Divisional Weekend.